DECODEproject/whitepaper/decode-glossary.md

 Organisation or individual who is responsible for the build, deployment and operation of an application.
 Operators may also own and control attributes via an account within decode.
 Operators may also create new attributes that are then associated with participants.
 The minimum requirements of eligibility for an operator to deploy an application to the decode platform require further discussion as the platform evolves.
 Taking into account a general desire for greater transparency to the participant of the organisations with whom they are interacting and sharing data.

 #### DECODE Architecture
-The internal architecture of DECODE, node anatomy, communications between nodes, components that are used to build DECODE
+The internal architecture of DECODE, node anatomy, communications between nodes, components that are used to build DECODE.

-####DECODE Ecosystem
+#### DECODE Ecosystem
 The environment in which DECODE operates, involving other systems, pilots, organisations, open source communities.
-We can consider various specific ecosystems for example the "Sharing economy" ecosystem which may have different characteristics
+We can consider various specific ecosystems for example the "Sharing economy" ecosystem which may have different characteristics.

-####DECODE Platform
+#### DECODE Platform
 Software with a high degree of privacy by design that provides the core functionality of DECODE.
-For example, DECODE OS, Distributed Ledger, device metadata. [@D4.2][@D1.1]
+For example, DECODE OS, Distributed Ledger, device metadata. [@D4.2] [@D1.1]

 #### DECODE Application
 A DECODE application is a domain specific software application which will leverage the DECODE platform.
-Some part of this application may be a website and it is anticipated that some element of the application will involve definition and deployment of Smart Rules, Persona definitions and Ontology meta data.
+Some part of this application may be a website and it is anticipated that some element of the application will involve definition and deployment of Smart Rules, Profile definitions and Ontology meta data.

 #### DECODE SDK